Vyral/base-template/_drafts/the-fatal-flaw-in-zillows-design.md

 {% include youtube.html %}

-Zillow is one of the most popular real estate websites online today, but that doesn’t mean that it can replace the knowledge and experience of an agent.
-Here’s what you should know.
+<center>Zillow is one of the most popular real estate websites online today, but that doesn’t mean that it can replace the knowledge and experience of an agent.
+Here’s what you should know.</center>

 Why shouldn’t you trust Zillow to help you find your next home?